-If customers have an option to purchase a warranty separately from the goods themselves, this is accounted for separately.
-If the warranty is part of the overall package then, if it simply provides an assurance of compliance with agreed upon specifications, it is not accounted for separately.
+If customers have an option to purchase a warranty separately from the telecommunications equipment itself, this is accounted for separately.
+If the warranty is part of the overall package, then if it simply provides an assurance of compliance with agreed upon specifications, it is not accounted for separately.
 If it goes beyond compliance with agreed upon specifications, then it is accounted for separately regardless of whether it is identified as a separate component of the sales transaction.

-Goods may also be sold with a warranty for a specified period (such as 12 months), with the customer being given the right to renew the warranty for a further 12 months at a discount from the standard selling price.
-In these cases, the consideration received for the first 12 month warranty may need to be split between the initial 12 month licence and the renewal right, with revenue relating to that renewal right being deferred and recognised in a future period.
+Standard telecommunications packages may be sold for a specified period (such as 12 months), with the customer being given the right to renew the contract on expiry (for example, for a further 12 months) at a discount from the standard selling price.
+In these cases, the consideration received for the first 12 month licence will typically be split between the initial 12 month contract and the renewal right, with revenue relating to that renewal right being deferred and recognised in a future period.